 2013 Results of Steller Sea Lion Surveys in Alaska

-Aerial and ship-based surveys to count Steller sea lion (Eumetopias jubatus) pups and non-pups (adults and juveniles) on land in Alaska were conducted by the National Marine Mammal Laboratory in June-July 2013.
-The aerial photographic survey was conducted from 22 June to 9 July, and targeted all known haulout and rookery sites in the eastern distinct population segment (DPS) in southeast Alaska from Dixon Entrance to 144°W as well as the eastern portion of the western DPS from 144-163°W. Ship-based survey effort was conducted from 21 June to 8 July at selected sites in the Aleutian Islands between 165°W and 172°E.
+Aerial and ship-based surveys to count Steller sea lion (Eumetopias jubatus) pups and non-pups (adults and juveniles) on land in Alaska were conducted by the National Marine Mammal Laboratory in June to July 2013.
+The aerial photographic survey was conducted from 22 June to 9 July, and targeted all known haul-out and rookery sites in the eastern distinct population segment (DPS) in southeast Alaska from Dixon Entrance to 144°W as well as the eastern portion of the western DPS from 144–163°W. Ship-based survey effort was conducted from June 21 to July 8 at selected sites in the Aleutian Islands between 165°W and 172°E.